wansatya/grootlang/README.md

 ## Description

-GrootLang is an intuitive voice command system that uses musical note patterns in the phrase "I am Groot" to control AI.
-By varying the pitch of each word according to do-re-mi scales, users can trigger specific AI actions through melody rather than vocabulary, creating a universal, accessible interface.
+GrootLang is an innovative musical note system that uses tonal variations of the phrase "I am Groot" to control AI systems through voice commands.
+By mapping different musical notes (do-re-mi-fa-sol-la-si) to the words in "I am Groot," users can issue a wide range of commands simply by changing the pitch pattern of their speech.
+Unlike traditional programming languages, GrootLang operates purely through the musical qualities of voice rather than through written code or semantic meaning.

 ## Core Concept